misterorion/misterorion.com/content/posts/lambda-invalidate.md

 tags: ["AWS"]
 ---

-The other day I was moving on of my friend's static website over to Netlify.
-It's a pretty simple Hugo site.
-Only a handful of pages and images.
+The other day I was moving a friend's static website over to Netlify.
+His site is a simple static site with only a handful of pages and images.
 What makes his page unique is the hundreds of large PDF files that he hosts.

-Initially, I looked into putting the big files in Git LFS, since Netlify started supporting it.
-Unfortunately, I quickly hit the storage limit of my GitHub account and didn't really feel like paying the extra $5/month to increase it, just for this one site.
+Initially, I looked into storing the large PDF files in [Git LFS](https://git-lfs.github.com/).
+Both Netlify and GitHub support it.
+Unfortunately, I quickly hit the storage limit of my GitHub account and I didn't feel like paying to increase it, just for this one site.

-## Netlify/AWS hybrid solution

-I wanted the nice automation of Netlify but also the benefits of S3 for the huge files.
-So, I rolled up a Netlify/AWS hybrid solution.
-Netlify builds his site with Hugo, and the PDFs reside in S3.
-CloudFront sits in front of both of them.
-Netlify as the default origin, and all content under /pdf uses a secondary S3 origin.
+I rolled up a tidy Netlify/AWS hybrid solution.
+Netlify builds his site with Hugo, while the PDFs reside safely in S3.
+CloudFront sits in front using Netlify as the default origin, and an S3 origin for the content under `/pdf`.

-The hybrid setup works great.
+This solves the problem of storage.
+I keep the simple CI/CD automation of Netlify but also the benefits of S3 for the PDF files.
 Dead simple automation and cheap, durable storage of the big files.

-Yet, there is a problem.
-What if we update the site content files?
-How will CloudFront know?
-We need to send an invalidation request to CloudFront every time Netlify does a deploy.
-I decided to create my own webhook, a listener which Netlify can post to after every deploy.
+Yet, there is another problem.
+What if we update the site content files and Netlify does a deploy?
+How will CloudFront know there is new content?
+We need to somehow send an invalidation request to CloudFront after each Netlify deploy.

-I created a Lambda function in Python and added it to my Application Load Balancer.
+I decided to create my own webhook.

+## AWS Webhook Recipe

+The webhook is simply a listener on my Application Load Balancer (ALB) that points to a Lambda function.
+I have a subdomain set up in Route53 and point it at the ALB.
+The ALB listens for that host, and specific query strings, then forwards it to the Lambda.
+The Lambda runs some Python code to create a CloudFront invalidation

-## IAM role
+### IAM role

-The first thing to do was create an IAM role for my Lambda with very basic permissions; the only thing it needs to do is create an invalidation request.
+Before creating the Lambda function, I created an IAM role with very basic permissions.
+The role needs permission to create a CloudFront invalidation request, and that is all.

-I created this inline IAM role:

 ```json
 {